How to find affordable homeowners insurance in a high-risk fire zone

 How fire risk affects homeowners insurance costs

-While it can be more difficult to find homeowners insurance if you live in a high-risk fire zone, it is not impossible.
+While it may be more difficult to find homeowners insurance in fire-prone areas, there are options.
 If you’re struggling to find affordable homeowners insurance in a high-risk fire area, or are having trouble finding insurance entirely, these tips may help:

 - Ask your neighbors.
 It may be helpful to ask neighbors for the names of the companies that insure their homes.
 By doing this, you can build a list of potential carriers that may also be willing to insure your home.
 Plus, you can generally assume the insurer offers policies in your ZIP code, although you won’t know for certain until you request a quote.

 - Shop around with more than one carrier.
 It may help to keep your options open when it comes to finding carriers.
 If you struggle to find an insurance company that’s willing to cover your home, or if you’re getting quotes that are much higher than you expected, it may pay to inquire about coverage from both large, nationally available carriers and small regional home insurance companies.
-The Triple-I recommends working with a local insurance agent to obtain multiple quotes to compare costs and coverages.
+Working with an independent insurance broker may help you know which carriers to start with.

 - Take advantage of discount opportunities.
-Some insurers may offer deep discounts for bundling your car and homeowners insurance coverage, or may offer discount opportunities for any other number of things.
+Some insurers may offer discounts for bundling your home and auto insurance, paying your premium in full or upgrading your roof.
 If you want to save on your home insurance policy, it may pay to inquire about the discount opportunities from the insurers or agents you are getting quotes from.

 - Consider a FAIR Plan.
-While in many cases a temporary solution, purchasing homeowners insurance coverage via your state’s FAIR Plan could be one way to obtain coverage while you search for a permanent option.
-FAIR Plan coverage may not be as robust as a private insurer policy, however, and may also be more expensive than private coverage.
+While in many cases a temporary solution, purchasing homeowners insurance coverage via your state’s FAIR Plan may be one way to obtain coverage while you search for a permanent option.
+However, FAIR Plan coverage may not be as robust as a private insurer policy and may also be more expensive than private coverage.

 Frequently asked questions